Cześć, ciao, bonjour, sveiki, hello!

 Young Interpreters Training

-We can’t wait to get started on our Young Interpreters training programme.
-More information to follow soon!
-We will be completing our Young Interpreters program and will become fully trained buddies.
+We use the Young Interpreters training programme in order to learn how to be effective language buddies.
 We will know how to help children who are new to our school and speak languages other than English.
 We will have lots of skills which we can bring to this role such as speaking different languages, good listening skills and being a friendly face at school.
-We will be helping to give tours when new children start at Leighton and checking they are settling in well.
+When we can, we will be helping to give tours when new children start at Leighton and checking they are settling in well.